Standard conditions of hiring any of the halls

 b) The hirer shall pay as deposit 25% of the cost of the booking.
 Such deposit shall normally only be refundable to the

-The hirer shall pay the balance of fees due before the conclusion of the booking, as may be directed by the Hall
+The hirer shall pay the balance of fees 4 weeks before the booking, or as directed by the Hall Administrator.

 replacement booking; the question of the repayment of the fees paid (less the deposit) shall be at the discretion of the

 Management Committee.
 In the event of the Management Committee cancelling the booking in accordance with Rule 3c,

 all fees (including the deposit) paid by the Hirer shall be refunded to him/her.